threefoldtech/web3gw/manual/src/examples/sftpgo/events.md

 # Metrics

+## Events

-This example shows how to run sftpgo sal example
+This example shows how to run sftpgo sal example to list fs and provider events

 To run the metrics example